Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Clamping Unit

-The clamping unit has to be able to withstand the forces that are applied to the mold during the injection process.
-The polyurethane material is fed into the injection unit through a hopper above the screw mechanism of the injection unit.
-As the screw turns, the polyurethane is melted and forced by the screw into the mold that is held in place by the clamping unit.
+The clamping unit must endure the stresses exerted on the mold during the injection molding process.
+Polyurethane is introduced into the injection unit via a hopper located above the screw mechanism.
+As the screw rotates, it melts the polyurethane and pushes it into the mold, which is secured by the clamping unit.

 Toggle – Toggle units are used for high-speed production of urethane products and includes a toggle link, crosshead connected to the link, and a driving mechanism.